Spin-Orbit Coupling Effect on the Seebeck Coefficient in Dirac Electron Systems in $\alpha$-(BETS)$_2$I$_3$: Analysis of the Seebeck coefficients

 We conclude the present calculation as follows.
-The results $S_y > 0$ and $S_x < 0$ in \BETS \; at high temperatures are understood from the anisotropy of the spectral conductivity, $\sigma_\nu(\ep,T)$ with respect to $\ep$, which comes from the difference in the ratio of $v_x/ v_y$ between the conduction and valence bands.
-The conduction band gives $|v_x/ v_y| \gg 1$ due to a large inclination of the line connecting the two Dirac points and the M' point of TRIM, while the valence band gives $|v_x/ v_y| \simeq 1$ due to a moderate inclination with $\simeq 1$ of a line connecting the two Dirac points, two saddle points, and the Y point of TRIM.
+The results $S_y > 0$ and $S_x < 0$ for \BETS \; at high temperatures are understood from the anisotropy of the spectral conductivity, $\sigma_\nu(\ep,T)$ with respect to $\ep$, which comes from the difference in the ratio $v_x/ v_y$ between the conduction and valence bands.
+The conduction band gives $|v_x/ v_y| \gg 1$ due to a large inclination of the line connecting the two Dirac points and the $M'$ point of the TRIM, while the valence band gives $|v_x/ v_y| \simeq 1$ due to a moderate inclination $\simeq 1$ of the line connecting the two Dirac points, two saddle points, and the $Y$ point of the TRIM.